If cozy Sunday mornings conjure up thoughts of espresso, cinnamon, toasted sugar, and chocolate chips, then the Sunday Morning Cookie is you!

 Mini Chocolate Chips - I strongly recommend using mini chips to ensure equal distribution within the batter.
 These chips will help to sweeten and offset the bitterness in the espresso chips.

 Unsalted Butter - Two things about butter and baking.
 1. Always use unsalted butter.
 This allows you to control how much salt is in your recipe.
 2. Use cultured, also known as European, butter if possible.
 This butter is slightly more expensive; however, it adds richness to your cookies which is worth the extra money (IMHO).

-- The Cinnamon Toast Crunch.- Crunch should be stored in an airtight container at room temperature for one week or the refrigerator or freezer for one month.
+- The Cinnamon Toast Crunch.- Crunch should be stored in an airtight container at room temperature for one week or in the refrigerator or freezer for one month.

 - The cookie dough should be stored in an air-tight container in your refrigerator for three days or in your freezer for one month.
 If you freeze the cookie dough, roll the cookie dough into balls and store the balls in a sealed ziplock bag.
 Place that bag in an air-tight container in your freezer.
-When you're ready to bake, place the cookie dough balls in the refrigerator overnight to bring to the correct temperature before baking.
+When you're ready to bake, place the cookie dough balls in the refrigerator overnight to bring them to the correct temperature before baking.

 - Baked cookies stay fresh at room temperature in an air-tight container for five days.
 If you want to freeze the cookies, place them in an air-tight container and store them for up to one month.
-(Warning, we tried that at our house and we ate them frozen.
+(Warning, we tried that at our house and ate them frozen.
 They are that good.)

 Great British Baking Show Bake

 GBBO Count: 20 down, 260 to go!